-George Auer is one of the researchers who has contributed a number of detailed and well researched articles to this site, specifically concerning 147th (Grey) Battalion and 248th Battalion men, and has been the link that has allowed many of the extended 4th CMR family to stand beside their relatives.
-George is in the midst of compiling a book which is entitled, "Soldiers of the Soil / Grey County goes to War".
-I would like to support his efforts by requesting that if your 4th CMR family member or research subject hailed from Grey County, Ontario, that you share with George any pictures, letters, diaries and oral histories that you may have on your relative.
-Please do email 4cmr.com via the Contact page, and your correspondence will be forwarded to George directly.
+George Auer is one of the researchers who has contributed a good number of detailed and well researched biographies to this site, specifically concerning 147th (Grey) Battalion and 248th Battalion men, who were transferred to the 4th CMR in 1917 and 1918.
+He has been the link that has allowed many of the extended 4th CMR family to stand beside their relatives.

 Research and Honourary Websites